-The Organization leases resale space under two non-cancelable operating lease agreements expiring in August 31, 2021 and 2025.
+The Organization leases resale space under two non-cancelable operating lease agreements expiring in years ended August 31, 2021 and 2025.
 The leases include rent abatements and fixed rent escalations, which are amortized and recorded over the lease term on a straight-line basis.
-Rent expense of \$238,496 and \$425,096 is reported in the statements of functional expenses as occupancy expense for the years ended August 31, 2020 and 2019, respectively.
+Rent expense of \$293,761 and \$238,496 is reported in the statements of functional expenses as occupancy expense for the years ended August 31, 2021 and 2020, respectively.